JaykeBird/ssui/README.md

 To get started with my keyboard shortcut handling system, I recommend looking at the [Adding Keyboard Support](https://github.com/JaykeBird/ssui/wiki/KeyboardSupport) file for a step-by-step process and other notes and remarks.

-## Included

-### Basic Windows

-- **ThemedWindow** - a basic WPF window, with the SsuiTheme property added in
-- **FlatWindow** - drop-in replacement for a WPF window, with a flat appearance and additional functionality

-### Dialogs

-- **ColorPickerDialog** - a WPF dialog for selecting colors, either from swatches, using sliders, or from an image or color palette file
-- **FontSelectDialog** - a WPF dialog that allows the user to select a font, as well as other properties like size and style
-- **MessageDialog** - a MessageBox dialog in the FlatWindow/SSUI style, with additional functions and buttons (similar to the Windows TaskDialog)
-- **StringInputDialog** - a WPF dialog to allow users to input a string, similar to the input dialog JOptionPane from Java's Swing library
-- **MultilineStringInputDialog** - similar to the StringInputDialog, but allows users to include multiple lines of text
-- **LinearGradientEditorDialog** - found in *SolidShineUi.PropertyList.Dialogs*, allows you to edit a LinearGradientBrush
-- **RadialGradientEditorDialog** - found in *SolidShineUi.PropertyList.Dialogs*, allows you to edit a RadialGradientBrush

-### Controls

-- **CheckBox** - a box that can be checked; it is larger than the standard WPF CheckBox and offers more customization
-- **ClickSelectTextBox** - a TextBox, that automatically selects all the text within when you click on it
-- **ContentControlWithMenu** - displays some UI elements on one side, and then a menu on the other side (or below)
-- **ContextMenu** - a context menu with a flat style to match the rest of the library
-- **DoubleSpinner** - also known as a NumericUpDown; select a number by typing it in, clicking up or down, or entering in a math expression
-- **EnumComboBox** - a ComboBox pre-filled with the values of an enumerator
-- **FileSelect** - select one or more files, via the Browse button or drag-and-drop
-- **FlatButton** - a flat-styled button with a lot of customization options (including toggle-button functions)
-- **FlatRepeatButton** - similar to the WPF RepeatButton, but with the appearance of the FlatButton, and a few extra fine-control options
-- **IntegerSpinner** - the same as the DoubleSpinner, but only allows integer values (and can display hex numbers)
-- **LinkTextBlock** - a TextBlock that acts as a hyperlink
-- **LongSpinner** - the same as the IntegerSpinner, but stores numbers as a `long` (for larger values)
-- **Menu** - a menu bar and menu with a flat, colored style
-- **MenuButton** - a flat-styled button that opens a menu when you click on it
-- **ParticleEmitter** - generate a bunch of 2-D particles for your app, to add some sparkles or motion
-- **PositionSelect** - select a 2-D coordinate between (0,0) and (1,1) (use `PointMultiplerConverter` to use with a larger range)
-- **PropertyList** - view and edit the properties of any WPF control or C# object
-- **SelectPanel** - a powerful panel to easily manage a list and select items from it
-- **SelectableItem** - a type of SelectableUserControl, use to display items in SelectPanel
-- **SplitButton** - a button that can display content and also a menu with more options
-- **StringSpinner** - similar to the DomainUpDown control in Windows Forms. allows users to select a value from a list of strings
-- **TabControl** - a flat-styled tab control, where each tab has a title, icon, and close button
-- **TimeSpinner** - a spinner that allows users to enter in a time value (supports any TimeSpan value, or TimeOnly in .NET 6+)

-### Other Classes

-- **ArithmeticParser** - parse math expressions (`"(5+4)/2"`) quickly and easily.
-[Available separately](https://github.com/JaykeBird/ArithmeticParser) as well
-- **AutoCompleteBehavior** - adds basic auto-complete behavior to text boxes.
-[Available separately](https://github.com/Nimgoble/WPFTextBoxAutoComplete) as well
-- **BindableChild** - allows you to use WPF binding for a control's Child property (such as the WPF Border control)
-- **BrushFactory** - easy and convenient way to create various brushes
-- **BrushSerializer** - convert solid color or gradient brushes to a short string that can be stored or transferred (and then later deserialized)
-- **ColorPaletteFileReader** - load a list of colors from various color palette file formats
-- **ColorScheme** - a palette/scheme of colors to use throughout your UI.
-Used in Solid Shine UI 1.x, new projects should use `SsuiAppTheme`
-- **ColorsHelper** - contains various methods for interacting with colors and color spaces
-- **ImageColorPicker** - select colors from an image, used in the ColorPickerDialog
-- **IKeyAction** - represents an action that can occur when a keyboard shortcut is pressed (such as CommandKeyAction and RoutedEventKeyAction)
-- **KeyboardShortcut** - represents a single keyboard shortcut (and the action to take when it is pressed)
-- **KeyboardShortcutHandler** - a helper class that can be added to any WPF window to add keyboard shortcut support
-- **KeyboardShortcutsIo** - a helper class to load/save keyboard shortcut settings to/from a file
-- **KeyRegistry** - represents a list of keyboard shortcuts currently set, and the actions to take when a shortcut is pressed
-- **SelectableCollection** - an extension on ObservableCollection, with additional functions/properties for selecting items in the collection
-- **SelectableUserControl** - the base class from which you can create your own controls to use with a SelectPanel (or implement `IClickSelectableControl`)
-- **SubKeyRegistry** - when combined with a master KeyRegistry, allows you to create layers of keyboard shortcuts in more complex apps
-- **SsuiTheme** - a scheme of colors and brushes to use in particular SSUI controls (or controls that inherit from `ThemedControl`)
-- **SsuiAppTheme** - a scheme of colors and brushes to use throughout your whole UI; has the ability to set an accent theme too
-- **SsuiThemes** - a collection of pre-made SsuiAppTheme objects that you can quickly apply to your app
-- **TabItem** - a tab to use with the TabControl
-- **TransformSerializer** - convert a WPF Transform object to a short string that can be stored or transferred (and then later deserialized)
-- **WildcardMatch** - match file names/paths (or any text) using wildcard characters like `*` and `?`.
-[Available separately](https://bitbucket.org/hasullivan/fast-wildcard-matching/) as well

-### WPF XAML Converters

-SolidShineUi also includes a lot of WPF XAML converters.
-See [the Value Converters wiki page](https://github.com/JaykeBird/ssui/wiki/Value-Converters) for the full list and how to use them.

 ## Coming Soon